mimiyin/Choreographic-Interventions/README.md

 - Tech: More Kinect and Skeletons
 - Code: XYZ space.
 Booleans and Conditionals.
 Functions.
 Loops/Arrays.
 Libraries.

+##### Week 3 Assignment
+- Combine the draw_mouse example with the kinect joint_by_joint example.
+- Create a 90s duet between a drawer controlling the mouse and a dance drawing with joints
+- Document with video and [post here](https://github.com/mimiyin/Choreographic-Interventions/wiki/Assignments).
+Come prepared to show your work and talk about your process!

 ## Week 4 Shape: Playing with shadows.
 How does changing the way the body is represented, change the quality of movement?
 - Geography of the body.